spyder-ide/spyder-docs/CONTRIBUTING.md

 * Currently, all PRs should be based against ``master``, which contains the in-development documentation for the current Spyder 4 release.
 * The ``3.x`` branch is frozen, containing the docs for the legacy Spyder 3 version

-In the near future, once the Spyder 4 docs are substantially complete, the ``4.x`` branch will be contain the docs for the stable version, while ``master`` will be dedicated to the changes necessary for the forthcoming Spyder 5.
+In the near future, the ``4.x`` branch will be contain the docs for the stable version, while ``master`` will be dedicated to the changes necessary for Spyder 5.